lockeyo/StreetCred/readme.md

 ## Build instructions

-To run our code you have to run some comands
+To run our code you have to run some commands

 ### API Server